 Alex supports civil society in the UK and around the world, attempting to improve the lives of communities through knowledge, training and expression.
 Building on his global work with activists and youth movements internationally, Alex is currently working at the National Council of Voluntary Organisations in England, supporting voluntary organisations to strengthen their strategy and evaluate their impact.

 Alex is a campaigner – mostly on climate change, child rights and young people – and is active in UK politics.
 He is a member of the CIVICUS Youth Action Team.

 Alex sits on the Audit and Risk Committee.

 Carole has been in guiding since she was 11.
 She was Chief Commissioner with Girlguiding Ulster until her term ended in early 2016.
 She also enjoys leading Brownies, Guides and The Senior Section unit in her local village.

-Carole sits on the Finance Committee.
+Carole sits on the Finance committee and the Renumeration committee.